richafnu/Viva/Viva/engage/campaigns.md

 ## Manage official campaign analytics and engagement

-Engage admin and corporate communicators have access to analytics that help monitor campaign engagement and improve future campaigns.
-They can access campaign analytics from the analytics icon on the top navigation menu of Engage, the campaign management dashboard, and the campaign landing page.
+Engage admin and corporate communicators can view analytics to monitor campaign engagement and improve future campaigns.
+Campaign analytics can be found through the analytics icon on the top navigation menu of Engage, the campaign management dashboard, and from the campaign landing page.

 [![Screenshot of the analytics entrypoint at the top navigation of Engage.](/viva/media/engage/admin/analytics-navbar-icon.png)](/viva/media/engage/admin/analytics-navbar-icon.png#lightbox)